-As research evidence mounts of environmental and public health impacts of unconventional natural gas development, federal and state agencies have begun to pass more regulations and policies to address and prevent such impacts.
+As research evidence mounts of environmental and public health impacts of unconventional natural gas development, federal and state agencies in recent years began to pass more regulations and policies to address and prevent such impacts.
+However, in 2017 and 2018, the new federal approach to environmental protection includes calls for repealing Obama-era regulatory protections.
+Targets include the Clean Power Plan, methane rules, fuel economy standards, ozone standards, water, waste and science (Save EPA, 2018).